microsoft/SmartHotel360-Registration/README.md

 If you navigate to this URL the registration website should show up.

 ![Website](Documents/Images/website.png)

+If you face any issue feel free to [report it](https://github.com/microsoft/SmartHotel360-Registration/issues).

 # Feedback
 [Help us improving this reference application by providing us your valuable opinion](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR3KT2CyhiH1CpWtxmbmS23pUNVZKUDlPTVBJUU5aOUE5SFdMUkpNS1RGVCQlQCN0PWcu).